 Refused Collections/Deliveries – We reserve the right to make a 15% handling charge on all consignments tendered for collection/delivery which are refused without justification.

 With prior consent, only unused and complete goods may be returned.
-They must be undamaged current lines in their original packaging, displayed in our most recent catalogue or online and less than 12 months old.
+They must be undamaged current lines in their original packaging, displayed in our most recent catalogue or online.
 Goods not conforming to these criteria may not be accepted for credit.
 Made to Order and Non-stock products are non-refundable.